Chaoscaot/SwearingWords/README.md

 - en -> English

 ## Format
 Each line contains a word.
-With a wait between 0 and 5,000,000
+With a weight between 0 and 5,000,000
 ```
 <Word>-<Wheight>
 ```